-Is there any possibility that students will not be returning this fall?
+Is there any possibility that students will not be returning for the spring semester?

-The Colleges have every intention of opening this fall.
+The Colleges have every intention of opening for the spring semester and believe that our success during the fall 2020 semester bodes well for our ability to do so.
 There is a remote chance that the State may impose new restrictions that prohibit us from doing so.
-Should that happen, we will let students, families, faculty and staff know as soon as possible.
+Should that happen, we will let students, families, faculty and staff know as soon as possible

 If professors are given the choice to teach in person or remotely and a student’s classes are all online, can the student live at home with room and board fees waived?